rsumoza/pqc_lpwan_ns3_simulator/README.md

-# Reproducible Artifact for the Frozen PQC LoRaWAN Exchange Simulator
+# PQC LoRaWAN Exchange Simulator

 This repository is a **drop-in reproducibility layer** around the frozen ns-3 simulator and scratch driver `lpwan-pqc-export-exchanges.cc`.
-It does **not** modify simulator code.
 Its purpose is to let another researcher reproduce experiments, regenerate datasets, rebuild figures, and recreate paper tables from the stable `ExchangeResult` CSV contract.

 ## Repository structure